How to Install Fonts on a Mac: A Simple Guide

 That's why knowing how to effectively manage fonts on a Mac is just as important as knowing how to install them.
 In order to avoid system clutter, we suggest you disable or completely remove the fonts you don't use.

 Deleting fonts from a Mac means removing them from your system.
-Should you need a removed font later, you'll have to install it again.
+If you need a removed one later, you'll have to reinstall it.

 To remove fonts on a Mac, do this: